julienlargetpiet/Simple_RegEx/README.md

 In **or context**, do not put set of elements that have commun elements.
 Convert them to multiple exactly different sets with no commun elements.

+The or context repetition prevails the element repetition, such as its break pattern.

 ### Usage

 `regex_findrmid(std::string &searched, std::string &x)`